Innovation-by-alten/iba-web/README.md

 Download Visual Studio Code and Node.js.

+## Connect Github to VS Code
-## Clone repository
+### Clone Repsitory
+#### In visual studio code:
+Add Extension: GitHub Repositories.

+1. Go to remote Explorer.
+2. Choose Remote Repositories
+3. Press "Open Remote Repository"
+4. Choose Innovation-by-alten/iba-web.

+Now you are connected to GitHub.
+Down to the left, you se a green "box" with GitHub.

+## To run the code the first time
-Easiest is to press Code and download zip.
-Extract the map you have downloded and then open the folder in Visual Studio Code.
-Then open a new terminal and write: *npm ci*.
+Open a new terminal and write: *npm ci*.
 A Node.js should have been added to your folder.
 If you want to run the project you the write in the terminal: *npm start*.

 ## Create a branch
+Down in the left corner you press "main" you can create a new branch.

 Go to repository on GitHub, click on iba-web, press main, create a branch from main and choose branch name.
 You have to start the branch with date, your own name and a very short description.
 For example: 29112022/filippa/start-button

 #### IMPORTANT!